1. Your personal data – what is it?

 The Benefice complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

-All records are maintained internally by The Benefice with the exception of personal data (name, address and email address) recorded by our online Mailchimp and iKnow Church accounts.
+All records are maintained internally by The Benefice with the exception of personal data (title, name, address, telephone number, mobile number and email address), which is also centrally maintained by our online iKnow Church accounts

 We use your personal data for the following purposes: –

 Your personal data will be treated as strictly confidential and will only be shared with other members of the church in order to carry out a service to other church members or for purposes connected with the church.
 We will only share your data with third parties outside of the parish with your consent.